 Babies also need:

-Screening tests, including vision and hearing
+Screening tests, including vision, hearing, and metabolic

 Exams to look for other problems